-There are a number of ways you can deal with sole trader debts and which option is the most suitable for you will depend entirely on your situation.
-Here are some options available and how they could affect you and your business:
+There are several ways you can deal with sole trader debts.
+The most suitable option available will depend entirely on your situation.

 Individual Voluntary Arrangement (IVA)